Information Hub simplifies the management, execution, and distribution of information

 Scalability Matters

 Data contained by the connected data sources is never replicated.
 Rather, it is referenced when required to perform aggregations and calculations.
-Flow stores only the results of this retrieval process, in the context of time and model.
-Flow guarantees fast and efficient access via charts and dashboards as and when needed by storing the resultant information only.
-But, more importantly, this efficient information storage allows Flow Systems to scale enormously, without losing the ability to drill into the underlying data source when necessary!
+Information Hub stores only the results of this retrieval process, in the context of time and model.
+Information Hub guarantees fast and efficient access via charts and dashboards as and when needed by storing the resultant information only.
+But, more importantly, this efficient information storage allows your Information Hub to scale enormously, without losing the ability to drill into the underlying data source when necessary!

 Data Entry

 There will always be data that cannot be captured automatically, whether it's data read from an instrument indicator, or external data coming from email or paper-based systems.
-Flow handles manually captured data elegantly through the use of Flow Forms.
-Flow Forms are easily configured and served via a web browser to data capturers in a familiar and intuitive spreadsheet-like interface.
+Information Hub handles manually captured data elegantly through the use of Forms.
+Information Hub Forms are easily configured and served via a web browser to data capturers in a familiar and intuitive spreadsheet-like interface.
 No more spreadsheet spaghetti!
-The best part is that as soon as someone captures data in a Flow Form, any calculations or transforms in the downstream pipeline that depend on that entry are automatically processed and available for additional analytics.
+The best part is that as soon as someone captures data in a Form, any calculations or transforms in the downstream pipeline that depend on that entry are automatically processed and available for additional analytics.

 SEE A DEMO